qserena/react-aspnet/README.md

-# React client with ASP.NET Core Web Api
+# React Client with ASP.NET Core Web Api

 ## Description
 Web application where you can filter out desired van type and see descriptions and prices.